Fauna & Flora

 Fauna

-The Erongo Mountains hold some of Namibia’s most remarkable conservation success stories.
-After the first Black Rhinoceros were reintroduced in 2008, calves soon followed, and additional individuals were translocated into the area.
-Today, the population continues to grow and strengthen.
 The reintroduction of the Black-faced Impala is another milestone.
 Once widespread across north‑western Namibia down to the Swakop River, this endemic subspecies had nearly disappeared from its natural range by the early 2000s, surviving only in Etosha National Park and a handful of isolated farms.
 Thanks to the dedicated efforts of the Erongo Mountain Nature Sanctuary, the Erongo Mountains now support the largest free‑roaming population of Black-faced Impala outside Etosha.

-The endemic Hartmann’s Mountain Zebra thrives here in healthy numbers.
-These hardy animals move in family groups of five to eight, resting on rugged slopes during the day and descending into valleys to graze in the evenings.
-The tiny Damara Dik-Dik, another endemic species, keeps to the dense undergrowth of dry riverbeds and thorny thickets.
+The tiny Damara Dik-Dik, another endemic species, keeps to the dense undergrowth of thorny thickets.
 Greater Kudu and Gemsbok are common throughout the mountains, while Eland, Leopard, Warthog and Springbok are also regularly encountered.
 The rocky outcrops provide ideal habitat for Klipspringer, and Duiker and Steenbok are often seen along dry riverbeds and in the valleys.
-Eland favour the lusher north‑eastern areas, while Giraffe occur in good numbers in the more open southern and western forelands.
+Eland favour the lusher north‑eastern areas, while Giraffe occur in high numbers through the mountain range and forelands.

 Smaller mammals add to the region’s diversity.
 The Black Mongoose (Galerella nigrata), an endemic subspecies of the Slender Mongoose, is particularly characteristic of the granite landscapes and occurs here in strong numbers.
 Ground Squirrels, African Wild Cats, Lynx, Genets, and—on rare occasions—Cape Fox and Bat‑eared Fox may also be spotted.